Malschuetzky/jSumTTest/README.md

 We encourage you to send bug reports, suggestions, questions, or any other comment you want us to know.

 # 5. To-do's

-+ Module:
-  + R code cleaning
-  + Add toggle switch to change between different formulas for Cohen's $d$
 + Build module for macOS
 + Add options to fancy-up graph plot

 # References
 Cohen, J. (1988). *Statistical power analysis for the behavioral sciences* (2nd ed).
 L. Erlbaum Associates.